LaudateCorpus1/lets-color-skill/README.md

                         .build();
                 }
             ```
-            No big deal here, just getting the name and url of the given category, then get the text and text card from our
-            message resources and then prepare to return to the user the message.

-            But this time we're adding a [directive](https://developer.amazon.com/docs/alexa-voice-service/interaction-model.html#interfaces)
-            to the response called `SendRequestDirective` from the [Skill Connections](https://developer.amazon.com/docs/custom-skills/skill-connections.html).
-            This directive is responsible to ask Alexa to call HP Printer Skill and send the coloring pages to it.
+            The`SendRequestDirective` requires three parameters: name, payload and token.
+Name corresponds to the name of
+            the connection (PRINT, SCHEDULE..).
+Payload contains the required attributes for the connection name you
+            are sending.
+And token that is a value that comes back to our skill as-is when we receive a response for
+            Alexa regarding the execution of the HP Printer skill.

-            Basically the Payload to be sent is pretty tied to the connection Name.
+            The Payload is pretty tied to the connection Name.
 Which means that there are different
             attributes for each kind of connection.
-For sending jobs to be printed to HP Printer Skill, we'll working with
+For sending jobs to be printed to HP Printer Skill, we'll be working with
             connection name **"PRINT"**.
-So the acceptable attributes for this connections are:
+So the acceptable attributes for this connection name are:
             - **@version**
             - **@type**: *PrintImageRequest*, *PrintPDFRequest*, *PrintWebPageRequest*
             - **title**: Title of the document to be printed